 Scangear Tool and possible Windows 10 issues

 In case you are facing with ScanGear tool issues after updating to Windows 10 and unable to scan using your Canon device, most likely, its drivers might be incompatible with your current OS version.
-To solve the problem, follow the instructions bellow:
+To solve the problem, follow the instructions below:

 Solution 1: Install the driver in compatibility mode

-These instructions will run the program in compatibility mode (it uses settings from your previous version of Windows operating system).
+These instructions will run the program in compatibility mode (it uses settings from your previous version of the Windows operating system).